 Turin in Italy is one of my favourite cities in the country.
 While everyone is speaking about south of Italy, the Amalfi coast and Portofino, I will tell you that you are missing a lot by not travelling to the northwestern part of the country – the Piedmont (Piemonte) region.

 Most people have been or want to go to Milan – one of the fashion capitals of the world.
 (See this 12-day Italy train itinerary that includes Milan) And yes, it is an interesting place to see, but if you are (like most people are) a person who looks for authenticity and real-life encounters, you have to go out of the beaten path.
 In Turin, you will find authenticity in its purest form, and even more.
 In Turin you have it all – the delicious and various Italian foods (think ice cream, pasta, pizza, pastries…etc.; you have culture and beautiful architecture; more of all – you have gorgeous royal palaces to wander around too!

 WHY VISIT TURIN, ITALY

 Turin has a magnificent royal history and is not far from the French border.
-In the past, Turin (I prefer to call it Torino, it sounds so much better in Italian) was an important political center in Italy and even was Italy’s first capital city.
-That’s why now the historical center of Turin is inscribed to the World Heritage List as the Residences of the Royal House of Savoy.
+In the past, Turin (I prefer to call it Torino, it sounds so much better in Italian) was an important political centre in Italy and even was Italy’s first capital city.
+That’s why now the historical centre of Turin is inscribed to the World Heritage List as the Residences of the Royal House of Savoy.
 Thanks to the House of Savoy, we have today the possibility to enjoy walking around gorgeous parks, marble-floored palace galleries and feel like Italian princesses walking in their magnificent summer homes for the price of an entrance ticket.